Menu

 How to Register

 STEP 1: Become an IFAMA Member All team members must hold current IFAMA membership ($25 USD).
-Join at: www.ifama.org/join-now
+Join at: www.ifama.org/join-now.
+Students and Young Professionals can get a FREE one-year IFAMA membership if joining before 28 February, 2026 (Free Student Membership).

 STEP 2: Submit Your Application

-STEP 3: Attend the Preparatory Workshop A recorded online workshop and Q&A session will be offered in late February 2026 (date TBA) for all participating teams, advisors, and interested applicants.
+STEP 3: Attend the Preparatory Workshop A recorded online workshop and Q&A session will be offered on 12-March for all participating teams, advisors, and interested applicants.

 STEP 4: Register for the Conference Upon acceptance, all team members and advisors must register for the IFAMA 2026 World Conference.